First, go to www.commonapp.org. Bookmark this page! You’ll be coming back here often throughout the application season.

 Now, register to create a profile for yourself.
 Remember your username and password, and keep them somewhere secure.
 You’ll be entering a lot of sensitive information into this form, and you don’t want to be careless with it.

-Once you’ve registered, you can select the schools to which you want to apply using a simple search interface.
+Once you’ve registered, you can the schools to which you want to apply using a simple search interface.
 By selecting these schools, the CommonApp platform will automatically lead you through the relevant school supplements once you’ve finished the basic parts of the Common Application itself.

 Before you start filling out the application, it’s helpful to collect all the information you’ll need to answer the questions accurately.